top of page

 -Keouanui is the father of H.M.
 Kamehameha I who founded the Hawaiian Kingdom under his absolute rule, his first son, H.M.
 King Kamehameha II succeeded him, followed by his third son, H.M.
 King Kamehameha III who had established the Constitutional Monarchy.

-he publishes the following list of members of the royal house who are officially Eligible to Rule the kingdom:
+-By an official proclamation by His Majesty King Kamehameha III, the king publishes the following list of members of the royal house who are officially Eligible to Rule the kingdom and was made Pre-emptive to the Throne attending the Royal Family Boarding School (Royal School):

 Screenshot (562).png